tig1795/timog_portfolio/content/authors/admin/_index.md

 bio: Hello and welcome to my website!
 My name is Timo, and I'm a data scientist with a passion for solving complex problems using data-driven insights.
 Thank you for visiting, and I look forward to working with you to achieve your data goals!

 interests:
-- Artificial Intelligence
+- Data Science, Analysis and Visualization
-- Computational Linguistics
+- Machine Learning
-- Information Retrieval
+- Web Design
+- Usability and User Experience

 #education:
 #  courses: